kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 - 300 dpi for some laser printers
 - 600 dpi for high end laser printers

 Suppose we have an image that is a square of side 100 pixels.
 Its width and height are each 100 pixels, and the image consists of a square array of 100^2^ or 10,000 pixels.
 On a display that has a resolution of 96 dpi, such an image will take up 100/96 = 1.042 inches on each side.
 If the same image were displayed on a 300 dpi output device, its image will span 100/300 = 0.333 inches on each side.
-Image dimensions in pixels are quite different from image sizes in inches.
+Image sizes in pixels are therefore quite different from displayed image dimensions in inches.

 If an image were resized to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.